 Program Highlights: 36 credits, fully online, 12 core courses, scholarship opportunities, affordable.

 Boston University’s MS in Health Professions Education program is for health professionals currently working in the field.
 And also for graduates of the BS in health science or related fields.

 The education and training provided in the masters program will instruct health professional educators in developing advanced skills of curriculum development, teaching methods, research, and evaluation and assessment of health science education.
 The master’s degree program in Health Professions Education is presented by both Graduate Medical Sciences (GMS) and the School of Education (SED).
 The MS-HPE courses are available fully online and include thirty-two credits.
 Students do have the option to take the course part-time or also full-time.

 There are two tracks offered for graduates.
 They can choose the MS program or a certificate of completion.
 However, the certification is only sixteen credits.
 Students can complete each option within one year.
 Some work experience in health education is required for the MS program and Certification.
 The tuition cost for attending is competitive to most state universities; However, BU does offer some financial assistance to both online and on-campus graduates.

 Program Highlights: 32 credits, fully online, financial assistance, one year program, certificate available.

-The Career options with an online Masters in Health Science degree
+The Career Options with an Online Master in Health Science Degree

-The career choices for a graduate of an online masters in health science program are endless.
+The career choices for a graduate of a Health Science Master’s Degree online program are endless.
 Below is a broad list of career opportunities for health professional graduates.
 The salaries of each profession will vary, due to work experience, specializations, and personal commitment to the individual’s health science career goal.
 For example, Epidemiologists can earn approximately $70,000 annually, according to the BLS.

 - Clinical research coordinator